So, you want to start running at age 50 – or more?

 5. Run every other day

-Indeed, running every other day ensures you are recovered and stronger for the next run.
-Runners over 50 need more recovery time, so running every other three days may be appropriate depending on feel.
+Runners over 50 need more recovery time, so even running every three days may be appropriate when you first start a training plan.

 6. Fuel right